 How do I know which type of lung cancer I have?

 When your physician first suspects you have lung cancer, you will likely need a medical imaging scan, such as an MRI or X-ray, to identify any abnormal growths.
 If a tumor is present, an oncologist will obtain a small sample of the lesion through a biopsy, which will then be examined through a microscope to determine the kind of lung cancer you have.
-Each type of lung cancer has different characteristics that helps with identification.
-For example, as its name suggests, the cells of small cell lung cancer are typically smaller than the cells of non-small cell lung cancer.
+Each type of lung cancer has different characteristics that help with identification.
 The most effective course of treatment for you will depend on the type and subtype of your malignancy, in addition to many other factors.

 If you have been recently diagnosed with lung cancer, Moffitt Cancer Center can provide you with the comprehensive treatment you need to achieve the best possible outcome and an improved quality of life.
 The specialists in our Thoracic Oncology Program create individualized treatment plans for our patients to address the challenges of each unique cancer.
 Schedule a consultation at Moffitt by calling 1-888-663-3488 or by submitting a new patient registration form online.
 After a cancer diagnosis, every day counts.
 So when you turn to Moffitt Cancer Center, you will be able to connect with a cancer expert as soon as possible.